 - By Shuttle – There are some minivans which do certain routes around the island for about $5-$10 per person.
 Shuttles are a good option for once you arrive at Ometepe to get to your accommodation.
 There aren’t many though so I wouldn’t rely on shuttles for daily transport to tourist spots.

 - By Motorbike – The cheapest and best mode of transport for exploring the island, but not great for arriving with luggage.
 Expect to pay between $20-$30 USD for 24 hours rental of a motorbike.
 Some people will try and rent you a scooter, keep in mind scooters will only get you to a select few locations of the island.
 This is due to bad road conditions and steep hills.

 - Push Bike/Bicycle – Many blogs I have read said to rent a push/peddle bike to get around.
 Unless you are going to one specific place close to where you are staying, I don’t recommend this.
 The roads are rough and hills are frequent.
 I can’t imagine a bicycle will be of much use on this massive island.

 - Local Chicken Bus – Chicken buses are frequent on the island but not to all areas.
 The schedule seems to change depending on who you talk to and when.
 These buses also take forever.
 I would only recommend taking a chicken bus if you have time to spare and can communicate well in Spanish.
 Otherwise, you may end up on the wrong route and in the middle of nowhere.

 My best advice would be to barter with a shuttle/mini-van driver upon your arrival to get to your accommodation.
-Then, rent a motorbike from near your accommodation for a day to explore the island.
+Then, rent a motorbike from near your accommodation for a day or two to explore the island.

 I know that when I was researching my trip to the island, deciding where to stay in Ometepe was the hardest part.
 I really hope this post helps you and my recommendations are useful.